LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Stone/Stone.md

 ## Incarnate Form
 Cost: -- or 1 AP/Effort
 Timing: Step 1/2
 The character's attunement to the Primal Shape of Stone allows them to manipulate the earth and rock around them.
-When using this ability as part of an attempt such as Attack, Obstruct, Initiate/Progress Actions, etc., the character gains a Floating Bonus equal to their current Passion and may Upgrade that attempt by paying 1 Effort or AP.
+When using this ability as part of an attempt such as Attack, Obstruct, Initiate/Progress Actions, etc., the player may Upgrade that attempt by paying 1 Effort or AP.

 As an Attack, rock attacks use the following weapon profile:
 Core Trait: Powerful